 Any request for information beyond that which is already provided by the LDE UTC (for example, through the Prospectus and Annual Report, or information about children to which parents already have access) should be made in writing (this includes email) to the Principal.
+Section 45 deals with request handling so I would add this in.
+The requester does not have to mention the Act, nor do they have to say why they want the information.

 Section 8 of the FOIA states any request should state the applicants name and address for correspondence and describe details of the information being requested.
 If a request is very general, the LDE UTC may contact the enquirer for clarification of the request.
 The person making the request for information can also indicate how they would like to receive the information and where possible the LDE UTC will try to comply with those wishes.
 If it is not possible to do so, the LDE UTC will notify the enquirer and offer an alternative.
 Any member of staff may be approached for information beyond which may be regarded as 'normal information'.
 In this context, 'normal' means the kind of information that teachers and other members of LDE UTC staff feel confident about giving, as opposed to requests for information which may seem of an intrusive or sensitive nature.
 If a member of staff receives such a request, they should avoid giving an immediate response and refer the request in the first instance to the coordinator.